Keto Pancakes

 • Water.
 I tested these pancakes with milk and found that water actually yielded fluffier pancakes!

 • Coconut oil.
-Or any oil of choice to cook the pancakes.
+Or any oil you prefer to cook the pancakes.

 • Maple syrup.
-A spoonful of keto maple syrup adds a little sweetness and keeps the middle of the pancakes soft.
+A spoonful of keto maple syrup adds a touch of sweetness and keeps the centers of the pancakes soft.

 How to make keto pancakes